nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Adds a patient into HealthSync, with the given patient information.

 * A patient's [name](#name) and [ID](#ID) are required when creating a new entry into HealthSync.
-* If the name or ID already exist in HealthSync, you cannot add the patient into HealthSync.
 * All the compulsory [fields](#fields) must be provided.
 * Optional fields like [Appointment](#appointment) and [medical history](#medical-history) need not be provided.

-> :warning: Once a patient is created, their name and ID cannot be changed later
+> :warning: Once a patient is created, their name and ID cannot be changed later.

-> :warning: HealthSync does not allow patients with identical names.
-Similarly, identical IDs are not allowed
+> :warning: HealthSync currently does not allow patients with identical names.
+> Similarly, identical IDs are not allowed.
+>
+> Duplicate names will be allowed in the future, so stay tuned for updates.

 [Format](#command-format):
 `add n/NAME id/ID_NUMBER p/PHONE_NUMBER e/EMAIL_ADDRESS a/ADDRESS [m/MEDICAL_HISTORY]... [ap/APPT]`

 > :bulb: Use `a` as a shortcut for `add`

-> :exclamation: Currently, you are not allowed to add a duplicate name into the app!
-This is an enhancement that
-> we plan to add to the program in the future.

 Example commands: